Adam-it/SharePointOldSchool/ClientSideProject/README.md

 ---
 #### Example

-example of the solution to user REST, JOSM and custom ISAPI to get list items and add item to list
+example of the solution user may use REST, JOSM and custom ISAPI to get list items and add item to list
 ![](../Images/ClientSideProjectScreen1.png	)